Ecology of the Amazon rainforest

 Life in the rainforests is competitive and countless species have developed complex symbiotic relationships with other species in order to survive.
 A symbiotic relationship is a relationship where both participant species benefit mutually.
 Symbiotic relationships appear to be the rule and not the exception in the rainforest.
 For example, ants have symbiotic relationships with countless rainforest species including plants, fungi, and other insects.
 One symbiotic relationship exists between ants and caterpillars.
 Certain caterpillar species produce sweet chemicals from "dew patches" on their backs, upon which a certain ant species will feed.
 In return, the ants vigorously protect the caterpillar and have even been observed carrying the caterpillar to the nest at night for safety.
 This relationship appears to be species specific in that only one caterpillar species will cater to a particular ant species.

-All tropical rainforests are characterized by tremendous biological diversity.
-Section 3 concentrates on the diversity of the tropical rainforest.
+DIVERSITYAll tropical rainforests are characterized by tremendous biological diversity and the Amazon is the world's most biodiverse in the world thanks to its size and variety of habitats.
+Section 3 concentrates on the diversity of tropical rainforests generally.